hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/5-qm_region.rst

         differ, the number of simulations may vary.
 So, read the above script carefully, there is a risk that you may overwrite existing files if you don't know this bash script very well.

 This script will save and rename the *gau_job.log* file at each step for each of the QM system.
-You can parse CM5 atomic charges from the Gaussian log file using any text file reader or using the progamming languagge of your choice.
+You can parse CM5 atomic charges from the Gaussian log file using any text file reader or using the programming language of your choice.

 Whereas, the output of TeraChem_ is a bit different.
 It write a dat file as an output that consist of general stuff like SCF, energy, homo-lumo gap etc., whereas the extra parameters like the charges are stored in the scratch directory.
 Here, we are storing both the dat file as well as the charge_vdd.xls at each step.
 Here is the content of the :file:`tutorial/pre-processing/2-amber-qm-vs-vdd-chrgs.sh`